 The next architectural style to appear in Royalton is the fanciful Queen Anne style.
 The more variety a builder could incorporate into a building to highlight texture and material, the more stylish the building became.
 South Royalton village, founded when the railroad came up the White River Valley in 1849, features some of Vermont’s best examples of the Queen Anne style.
 The Queen Anne 1886 business block, the 1886 Railroad Station, the 1890 Bandstand, the 1893 Schoolhouse at Vermont Law School, the former Catholic Church – originally built as a Methodist Church in 1889, the 1890 Martin-Crawford Castle, the 1900 Abbott House at VLS, and the 1905 Marvin Hazen-Gadway House are nationally recognized.
 South Royalton village, listed on the National Register of Historic Places, is the quintessential late nineteenth century Vermont village centered around a village green – an ideal that many seek out.

 Dr. Munsell’s Bungalow, on the Green in South Royalton, was constructed in 1914.
 This style, originally from India, became very popular in California during the Arts and Crafts Movement.
 The typical features are the low and broad gable roof sheltering a deep porch, wide overhanging eaves for shade, and many windows to provide light and ventilation.
-This house is now owned by Ginny Newman.

 The Colonial Revival style, popular in Royalton following World War I and even today, borrowed classical details from the earlier styles but used those details in a grander manner.